A very common “go-to” funding idea for small nonprofits is fundraising events.

 So, how do you know which one will be THE ONE that raises big bucks for you?
 Or the one that’s easiest to organize and promote, practically selling itself?

-Here are three kinds of fundraising events that work for most nonprofits and how to choose the right one for you.
+In this article, we’ll be taking a closer look at three kinds of fundraising events that work for most nonprofits – community/fun events, heartstrings events, and signature events – and how to choose the right one for you.

 Evaluating Ideas for Fundraising Events

 When you’re evaluating a potential fundraising event, don’t just look at the potential revenue.
-Consider how much time and energy it will take to make your event successful.
+Consider how much time and energy it’ll take to make your event successful.

 Pay attention to the donor/attendee experience, then weigh out the potential cost and get ready to PLAN, PLAN, PLAN!